SSWConsulting/SSW.Rules.Content/rules/github-sprint-templates/rule.md

 ::: good
 ![Figure: Good example - Editing a Sprint Forecast or Review/Retro is super simple and enabled with markdown!](editsprintforecast.png)
 :::

-Make your GitHub issue templates follow the format of the rules on [Sprint Forecasts](do-you-create-a-sprint-forecast-aka-the-functionality-that-will-be-developed-during-the-sprint) and [Sprint Reviews](https://www.ssw.com.au/rules/do-you-create-a-sprint-review-retro-email) then you are good to go.
-Make sure to give your Sprint issues a special "sprint" tag so they can be identified in the backlog.